lacson1/slangsupport/ENV_SETUP.md

 - Never commit `.env` files to version control
 - Use strong, unique values for secrets
-- Rotate API keys regularly
+- Rotate API keys regularly (if using external APIs)
 - Use different keys for development and production